 Experience the freedom of choice and flexibility.
 Explore our virtual programs and customize it to your schedule!

 Study Abroad + Options

-Students seeking adventure and fun, as well as, having a desire to share their time and talents with their host community, are ideally suited for the Costa Rica community service trip.
+Students seeking adventure and fun who would like to share their time and talents with their host community are ideally suited for the Costa Rica Community Service program.
 In just a short two-week stay, the program will expose participants to the multifaceted beauty of Costa Rica: its hospitable and warm culture, its "pura vida" (pure life) mantra, and its commitment to protecting and exploring biodiversity.